Going Postal: Plot

-As with many of the Discworld novels, the story takes place in Ankh-Morpork, a powerful city-state based on the historical and modern settings of various metropolises like London or New York City.
+The story takes place in Ankh-Morpork, a powerful city-state on Discworld.
 The protagonist of the story is Moist von Lipwig, a skilled con artist who was to be hanged for his crimes, but saved at the last moment by the cunning and manipulative Patrician Havelock Vetinari, who has Moist's death on the scaffold faked.

-In his office, Vetinari then presents Moist with two options: he may accept a job offer to become Postmaster of the city's rundown Postal Service or he may choose to walk out of the door and never hear from Vetinari again.
+In his office, Vetinari presents Moist with two options: he may accept a job offer to become Postmaster of the city's rundown Postal Service or he may choose to walk out of the door and never hear from Vetinari again.
 As exiting through the door in question would lead to a fatal drop, Moist decides to accept the job.

 After a thwarted attempt at escape, Moist is brought to the Post Office by his parole officer Mr Pump, a golem.
-It turns out that the Post Office has not functioned for decades, and the building is full of undelivered mail, concealed under a layer of pigeon dung.
+Moist learns that the Post Office has not functioned for decades, and the building is full of undelivered mail, concealed under a layer of pigeon dung.
 Only two employees remain: the aged Junior Postman Tolliver Groat and his assistant Stanley Howler.

 Meanwhile, Vetinari is holding a meeting with the board executives of the Grand Trunk Company, a company that owns and operates a system of visual telegraph towers known as "clacks".
 He notes that since they have taken full control, the quality of service had gone down considerably.
 Despite unnerving most of the board, Vetinari fails to make headway, especially with its chairman, Reacher Gilt.
-It is rumored that, from his penthouse office in Tump Tower, Reacher Gilt plans to usurp Vetinari as Patrician.
+It is rumoured that Reacher Gilt plans to usurp Vetinari as Patrician.

 As Moist attempts to revitalise the postal service, he discovers that over the few months before taking the job, a number of his predecessors have predeceased in the building within weeks of each other in unusual circumstances.
-He also discovers that the mail inside the building has taken on a life of its own, and is nearly suffocated as a result.
+He also discovers that the mail inside the building has taken on a life of its own, and is nearly suffocated in a "letterslide".

 Moist introduces postage stamps to Ankh-Morpork, hires golems to deliver the mail, and finds himself competing against the Grand Trunk Clacks line.
-He meets and falls in love with the chain-smoking, golem-rights activist, Adora Belle Dearheart, and the two begin a relationship by the end of the book.
+He meets and falls in love with the chain-smoking golem-rights activist Adora Belle Dearheart, and the two begin a relationship by the end of the book.
 Dearheart is the daughter of the Clacks founder Robert Dearheart, though the company was taken away from her father and the other founders by tricky financial manoeuvring.
 She still has useful contacts amongst the clacks operators.